Placement¶

 - Interference overlay on the ceiling-fan cell.

-That setup covers the whole room with tracking coverage, gives you zone-level granularity for both named zones, keeps the sensor out of sight-lines and foot traffic, and lets the SEN0609 pick up on people still at rest.
+That setup covers the whole room with tracking, keeps the sensor out of sight-lines and foot traffic, and lets the SEN0609 hold occupancy when people settle still on the sofas.

 Where to next¶